yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/install-software/default.md

 </ul>

 YugabyteDB universes and clusters are created and managed using Yugabyte Platform.
-The default option is to install Yugabyte Platform on a host machine that is connected to the Internet.
+The default option is to install Yugabyte Platform on a host machine that is connected to the Internet and has Docker installed.

-## Pre-requisites

-If Docker is not installed, follow the instructions to install docker for your operating system.
-Here is one for [ubuntu](https://docs.docker.com/engine/install/ubuntu/)

 ## Install Replicated